Technology

 We divide each platform-specific client into multiple components and list those components in each platform repository.

-Of all components, two notable ones are:
+Of all the components, two notable ones are:

 • The end-to-end encryption library is the highest abstraction layer built over Proteus and is used natively by iOS and Android.
-The web app (including desktops apps) implements its own JavaScript version of Cryptobox.
+The web app (including desktop apps) implements its own JavaScript version of Cryptobox.

 Was this article helpful?

-8 out of 10 found this helpful
+12 out of 14 found this helpful

 Have more questions?
 Submit a request